Clinical Research CentreClinical Research Centre

-Stefanie Dias graduated in 2008 with her professional Bachelor's degree in Midwifery from the Arteveldehogeschool in Ghent.
-She then received her Master's Degree in Health care Management and Administration in 2010 from the University of Ghent.
+Stefanie Dias graduated in 2008 with a Professional Bachelor's degree in Midwifery from the Artevelde University of Applied Sciences in Ghent.
+She then received her Master's Degree in Health care Management and Policy in 2010 from the University of Ghent.
 She worked for six years as a midwife at Maria Middelares General Hospital and, in 2017, transferred to the Clinical Study Department for Medical Oncology.
 Since May 2020, she has lead the team in operations as a study coordinator.

 The Medical Oncology Study Team is managed by:

 - DESTINY-breast09: Trastuzumab Deruxtecan (T-DXd) with or without Pertuzumab versus Taxane, Trastuzumab and Pertuzumab in HER2-positive metastatic breast cancer.